Satya-Kumar-Ram/Lab-Programs-Sem3/JAVA/README.md

 17. Write a program to multiply all the elements in array.<br>
 18. Write a program to find out a string is palindrome or not.<br>
 19. Write a program to find out number of occurence of vowel and consonents in a string.<br>
-20. Write a program to abrivate the name.<br>
+20. Write a program to abbreviate the name.<br>
 </p>